dkruyt/bnd-scraper/README.md

 # DISCLAMER

 I created this script for personal usage.
 Use at own risk.
-I am not RESPONSABLE for any loss of your credentials or loss of funds.
+I am NOT RESPONSABLE for any loss of your credentials or loss of funds.

 # Install